peterstansfeld/palavo/README.md

 ## How to build Palavo

-There are a number of configurations for Palavo, which can use either the A or B variant of the RP235x, or even both.
+There are a number of configurations for Palavo, which can use either the A variant (32 GPIOs) or the B variant (48 GPIOs) of the RP235x, or even both.
+Configurations are defined with the variable `PALAVO_CONFIG` in the `cmake` command line when creating a build directory.

 ## Configuration 0